 We examined several options for payment systems and came up with the conclusion that the best solution would be Stripe.
-And since we’ve been well versed in this system for a while, its implementation didn’t take much time, and now the function works like clockwork.
+And since we have been well versed in this system for a while, its implementation did not take much time, and now the function works like clockwork.

 4. Twilio integration

-An important aspect of the platform is security to protect users from scammers.
+An essential aspect of the platform is security to protect users from scammers.
 And one of the ways is a user verification system via phone number confirmation.

 To implement this feature, we used the well-known Twilio API integration.
-The user provides a phone number and the system sends a verification passcode to it, which the user then has to enter in the right box.
+The system sends a code to the user’s phone number, which must be entered in a space.
 Besides user verification, the function can also be used to receive notifications via SMS.